appium/appium-inspector/plugins/README.md

 ## Development

 1. `git clone` this repositiry
-2. `appium plugin install --source=local /path/to/appium-inspector/plugins`
+2. Run `npm install` in `/path/to/appium-inspector/plugins`
-3. Update the plugin content with `npm run build:plugin` in `/path/to/appium-inspector`
+3. `appium plugin install --source=local /path/to/appium-inspector/plugins`
-4. Start Appium with `appium --use-plugins=inspector --allow-cors`
+4. Update the plugin content with `npm run build:plugin` in `/path/to/appium-inspector`

-This plugin only needs the `appium` server as a `peerDependencies`.
+5. Start Appium with `appium --use-plugins=inspector --allow-cors`

 ## Release